rust-lang/rfcs/text/0000-linear-type.md

 3. Modify the `Drop` trait, to export a different routine that would allow partial moves during the `drop` invocation.
 The default implementation of this routine would invoke the current `drop` routine.
-4. Allow coercion between `&mut` and `&move` on the `drop` function signature.
+4. Allow coercion between `&mut` and `DropPtr` on the `drop` function signature.

-Of all of these approaches, I preferred the first listed, since it feels less "bolted-on" to the language than the others described: every current `Drop` implementor could mechanically replace `&mut` with `&move` in the `drop` function signature, and would continue to work, while the `&move` pointer itself adds significant extra utility to the language, in a way that seems (to me) to fit with Rust's philosophy.
+Of all of these approaches, I preferred the first listed, since it feels less "bolted-on" to the language than the others described: every current `Drop` implementor could mechanically replace `&mut` with `DropPtr` in the `drop` function signature, and would continue to work, while the `DropPtr` pointer itself adds significant extra utility to the language, in a way that seems (to me) to fit with Rust's philosophy.
 But of course, backwards-compatibility on this scale is a strong counter-argument to this proposal, so that perhaps even a more "bolted-on" facility may be considered preferable.

+## Drop::drop argument type.

+Once it was determined that no existing pointer type would satisfy the requirements for this proposal, the obvious alternative was to use a new pointer type.
+I tried to analyze ones that were already described, but I could not find one that worked easily:

+* The `&move` pointers described by @glaebhoerl and @nikomatsakis have the behavior that the Drop routine will be invoked when the `&move` pointer goes out of scope.
+This makes this pointer type impossible to use inside the drop callback, since it goes out of scope with the drop routine, which would imply that the routine would be invoked recursively as its `&move` argument goes out of scope.
+So that wouldn't work.

+* @eddyb pointed me to his proposal for a new pointer facility (tentatively called OpenPointer) that could likely be made to work for my purposes.
+I personally like the proposal, but it is another design dimension that I would prefer to avoid including in this proposal.
+On the other hand, I've tried to make this proposal forward-compatible with his.

+* The syntax for creating and using `DropPtr` is definitely more awkward than the `&mut self` currently used by the `Drop::drop` callback.
+This syntax could be cleaned up with a new `&drop` pointer type.
+I am not sure what the implications of this would be: obviously, it would be inappropriate to make `drop` a keyword in the syntax.
+Still, it would be possible in the future to change the syntax so that `&drop T` could desugar to `DropPtr<T>`, or this syntax could be neatened by allowing `fn drop(DropPtr<self>) {}` as a self-argument to a method.
+I believe a `DropPtr` type would be forward compatible with future language evolution to simplify this syntax.

 ## Use inference for the `Linear` bound on a function type-parameter.